We all know how important flea and tick prevention is for your dog, but have you thought about protection from heartworm disease?

 What if my dog is not up to date with heartworm prevention?

-If your dog has not been given preventative medication for less than 6 months, resume treatment with the ProHeart annual injection or monthly heartworm control and be sure to continue it monthly for at least 12 months.
-If it has been longer than 6 months we advise having your vet do a blood test to determine of your dog has an existing heartworm infection before recommencing prevention.
+If your dog has not been given any form of preventative medication, is overdue their annual heartworm injection by more than 3 months, or has missed doses of the oral chews or tablets, we advise having our vet do a blood test to determine of your dog has an existing heartworm infection before recommencing prevention.

 What if my dog has Heartworm Disease, is it treatable?